aliyun/terraform-provider-alicloud/website/docs/d/ga_endpoint_groups.html.markdown

 The following arguments are supported:

-* `accelerator_id` - (Required, ForceNew) The ID of the Global Accelerator instance to which the endpoint group will be added.
+* `accelerator_id` - (Required, ForceNew) The ID of the Global Accelerator instance to which the endpoint group will be addedintranet.
 * `endpoint_group_type` - (Optional, ForceNew) The endpoint group type.
 Valid values: `default`, `virtual`.
 Default value is `default`.
 * `ids` - (Optional, ForceNew, Computed)  A list of Endpoint Group IDs.
 * `listener_id` - (Optional, ForceNew) The ID of the listener that is associated with the endpoint group.